 I’m interested in many aspects of sustainability, but have specialized in water policy for the last 15 years.
-Currently, I’m engaged in research on marine debris (locally and globally) and on the ways young people are active in politics.
-I also have a lifelong interest in political art.
+Currently, I’m engaged in research on marine debris (locally and globally), youth civic engagement, and how we learn from images.

-Working with a group of SCUBA divers and students to collect marine litter in Kovalam, Kerala, India.
+Working with a group of SCUBA divers and students to collect marine litter in Kovalam, Kerala, India, spring 2019.

 This photo is from a trip to the West Bank in the summer of 2018 as a part of the PAYCE program